Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Singular constant curvature Lorentzian surfaces

 \subsubsection{Gau{\ss}-Bonnet formula}

 The standard Riemannian Gau{\ss}-Bonnet formula has a natural counterpart for singular constant curvature Lorentzian surfaces, which imposes a relation between the singularities and the area of a singular $\X$-torus.
-We recall that $\varepsilon_\X$ denotes the constant sectional curvature of $\X$: $\varepsilon_{\R^{1,1}}=0$ and $\varepsilon_{\dS}=1$. \begin{proposition}[Gau{\ss}-Bonnet formula] Let $S$ be a closed and connected orientable surface endowed with a singular $\X$-structure of area $\mathcal{A}(S)\in\R^*_+$, having $n\in\N^*$ singularities of angles $(\theta_1,\dots,\theta_n)\in\R^n$.
+We recall that $\varepsilon_\X$ denotes the constant sectional curvature of $\X$: $\varepsilon_{\R^{1,1}}=0$ and $\varepsilon_{\dS}=1$.
+For future use, we prove the Gau{\ss}-Bonnet formula for singular $\X$-surfaces with geodesic boundary. \begin{definition} A \emph{singular $\X$-structure with geodesic boundary} $(\Sigma,\mu)$ on an oriented topological surface $S$ with boundary is the data of a set $\Sigma$ of singular points in the interior of $S$, and of a time-oriented singular Lorentzian metric $\mu$ of constant curvature $\varepsilon_\X$ on $S$ of singular set $\Sigma$, and for which the boundary of $S$ is geodesic. \end{definition} \begin{proposition}[Gau{\ss}-Bonnet formula] Let $S$ be a compact and connected orientable surface endowed with a singular $\X$-structure with timelike geodesic boundary of area $\mathcal{A}(S)\in\R^*_+$, having $n\in\N^*$ singularities of angles $(\theta_1,\dots,\theta_n)\in\R^n$.
 Then: